Get in touch

 With the embedding of AI into all functional areas, it therefore becomes possible to detect problems and potential faster, identify and implement optimal measures – and frequently, even to do this automatically.

-This article first appeared on TBD.
+This article first appeared on Digitale Welt.
 We appreciate your feedback and sharing the article.

 Brands increasingly establish direkct relationships with end customers is a development that offers lots of potential for retailers.
 Here's how to prepare.